Oakwood Kidney Institute

 How Do Your Kidneys Work?

-Your two kidneys are vital organs that perform many fuctions to keep your blood clean and chemically balanced.
+- Your two kidneys are vital organs that perform many functions to keep your blood clean and chemically balanced.
 Understanding how your kidneys work can help you to keep them healthy.

 In addition to removing wastes, your kidneys release three important hormones: